Landing Blind with a Crippled F-14

 With all hell breaking lose, Edwards assumed his RIO (radar intercept officer) Lt.
 Cmdr.
 Scott Grundmeier had sustained serious injuries, and chose not to pull the ejection handle, but instead to attempt to bring his aircraft back aboard the USS Eisenhower to ensure immediate medical care for his RIO.

-Making two practice approaches, and allowing the flight deck crew time to prepare for the trap, on the third approach, LCDR Joe Edwards, using only 3 inches of visibility though his canopy,, a smashed right collarbone, and glass shards lodged in one eye, still managed to bring the jet back to the ship for an almost perfect two wire landing.
+Making two practice approaches, and allowing the flight deck crew time to prepare for the trap, on the third approach, LCDR Joe Edwards, using only 3 inches of visibility through his canopy,, a smashed right collarbone, and glass shards lodged in one eye, still managed to bring the jet back to the ship for an almost perfect two wire landing.

 "It is the most extraordinary flying feat I have seen in peace or war in my lifetime," said CAPT.
 Jim Sherlock, air wing commander of the USS Dwight D. Eisenhower.